 - 1 tablespoon of lime juice

-- Cut the avocado open and remove the pit.
+- Cut the avocados open and remove the pits.
 Scoop the inside of the avocado into a bowl.

 - Add the lime juice and mash it until it is the consistency you like.
 I prefer somewhat smooth with a few lumps.